foliant-docs/foliantcontrib.apireferences/README.md

 These groups then will be used to find the referenced method on the API website and also to construct an *output string*.

 For example, with `find_by_tag_content` mode (see the detailed description of all modes below) APIReferences will use `content_template` from API configuration to construct a tag content and search for it on the API website.
-If the content template is `'{verb} {command}'`, then the constructed content for the example above will be `GET /user/authenticate`.
+If the content template is `'{verb} {command}'`, then the constructed content, for the example above, will be `GET /user/authenticate`.
 APIReferences will search for a tag with such content on the page and get its id.

 The found tag may be `<h2 id="get-userauthenticate">GET /user/authenticate</h2>`.
 APIReferences will take the id from this tag and use it as an anchor to the link: `#get-userauthenticate`.
 Then it will add the API website path and here's your url: `http://example.com/api/#get-userauthenticate`.

 Now, when APILink has the url of the method description, it can construct an output string.
 The output string is formed by a template, stated in reference `output_template` param.
 This template contains placeholders, which correspond to the reference groups with an addition of `{url}` placeholder, which contains the url formed above.

-If the output template is `'[{verb} {command}]({url})'`, then the output string for our example will be:
+If the output template is `'[{verb} {command}]({url})'`, then the output string, for our example, will be:

 `[GET /user/authenticate](http://example.com/api/#get-userauthenticate)`.